-- Antonio has a degree in Business Administration from Universidad de Jaen, an executive master in finance from Instituto de Empresa and a master in Commercial Management and Marketing from ESIC. - Antonio has more than 22 years of professional experience.
-The last 15 years, he has been part of Teknia's team, occupying different financial positions. - His main responsibility is reporting to Teknia's Group Board of Directors about the Company performance.
-That's include identifying and approving industrial targets, evaluating the implementation of strategic plans, and ensuring their success, etc. - Antonio speaks Spanish and English.
+- Javier has a degree in Business Administration from Madrid's University Complutense and an Ex-MBA at IESE Business School. - Javier has more than 14 years of experience working in Teknia in several positions, including managerial, focused his whole career on Business Development and Sales activities. - His main responsibility is reporting to Teknia's Group Board of Directors about the Company performance.
+That's include identifying and approving industrial targets, evaluating the implementation of strategic plans, and ensuring their success, etc. - Javier speaks Spanish, English and German.

-Mr. Diego Martel, Board of Directors Non- Counsellor Secretary.
+(iii) Mr. Diego Martel, Board of Directors Non- Counsellor Secretary.
 Legal Manager

-- Diego has a degree in Law from Universidad Autónoma de Madrid. - Diego has more than 29 years (the last 12 at Teknia) of professional experience in positions of responsibility in the Legal and Human Resources departments of major Spanish companies. - Diego prepares and reviews the Group contracts and agreements, advises on commercial and labor law, provides tax advice, and coordinates with external legal firms. - Diego speaks Spanish and English.
+- Diego has a degree in Law from Madrid's University Autónoma. - Diego has more than 29 years (the last 12 at Teknia) of professional experience in positions of responsibility in the Legal and Human Resources departments of major Spanish companies. - Diego prepares and reviews the Group contracts and agreements, advises on commercial and labor law, provides tax advice, and coordinates with external legal firms. - Diego speaks Spanish and English.